I Was A Matador Groupie

 On Sundays there was the bullfight.
 Sol or sombre… the good, shady seats or the seats in the direct sunlight?
 Well, it depended on your social class.
 Much like the above-the-dugout seats at an American baseball game, sombre was always better.
 Ringside was special.
 On the way in, fans like me bought posters of the day’s lineups and after attending my fair share of bullfights, I knew who the celebrities were just as sure as today’s teenyboppers can name the members of One Direction.

 Bullfighting is not a pop concert, though.
 It’s bloodsport.
 It’s less a competition as it is art in human form.
 It is beautiful to behold.
 Mesmerizing.
 But it took some getting used to.
 Mexican bullfights start with a bit of teasing, with small, inexperienced bulls (with small horns) making easy play with pre-teen boys just learning the sport.
 As the day progressed, the intermediate torreros came out, the bulls got bigger and faster and real swords were drawn.
 It wasn’t for sissies.
 Still, the bulls died.
-The bull never wins this game.
+The bull always dies.

 The lead-up to the grand finale was always a parade of the greatest fighters facing off against the strongest, fastest bulls, raised to a thousand pounds or more specifically for the day, and the moment, when they took their pass at that seething red flag.
 Sometimes the bull got in a cheap shot and perhaps an amateur bullfighter fell down.
 But sometimes, as in Portuguese bullfights, there were the forcados who rushed in to save him.
 They would race out and tumble and jump around, distracting the bull from his murderous agenda.
 Other times and in other places like Spain and France, where the traditions of bullfighting changed and shifted with the generations, the players in the game were less playful, more morose.
 I’ve seen this fight in almost every style in both hemispheres.
 Too often, it was just the man and the bull in the arena and no one else, and on occasion the man stumbled in humiliation, waiting to be trampled or gored.